Ambalat: Indonesia

 This was duplicated in the 1928 Dutch British Borneo Convention and the Dutch-British Agreement of 1930.

 Indonesia maintains the argument of these historical established agreements, namely: the Indonesia-Malaysia maritime boundary continued as a straight line along the 4° 10' North after it left the eastern land boundary terminus on the eastern shore of Sebatik Island.
 The Dutch-British agreements effectively placed the entire Ambalat Block as within Indonesian territorial waters.

 Indonesia lost the ICJ case on the issue of "effective occupancy", which was considered to over-rule the established agreements and the two islands were awarded to Malaysia.

 Indonesia argues Malaysian oceanic territory extends only 10 nmi from Ligitan and Sipadan in accordance with UNCLOS, and that not only the 1979 Malaysian map is not only outdated and self-published, ASEAN rejects it and it severely impinges the oceanic rights of Thailand, Vietnam, China and the Philippines.

 Indonesia claims the Ambalat region pursuant to the 1982 UN Common Law of the Sea, under Articles 76 and 77.

-Takat Unarang ("Unarang End Point/Outcrop") is the nearest to land territory at stake in the dispute, but at best, at low-tide elevation is more a rocky outcrop than a large island, but still meets the meaning of Article 121 of the LOSC.
-Takat Unarang is 10 nmi from Indonesia's low-water line or ‘normal’ baselines, and thus in line with Article 13 of the LOSC dealing with low-tide elevations.
+Takat Unarang ("Unarang End Point/Outcrop") is the nearest to land territory at stake in the dispute, but at best, at low-tide elevation is more a rocky outcrop than a large island, but still meets the meaning of Article 121 of the Law of the Sea Convention (LOSC).
+Takat Unarang is 10 nmi from Indonesia's low-water line or 'normal' baselines, and thus in line with Article 13 of the LOSC dealing with low-tide elevations.

 Takat Unarang is 12 nmi from the nearest point on Malaysia's loq-water line.
 However, Malaysia contends on occasion Takat Unarang is no more than a submerged rock and therefore not a valid basepoint for generating maritime claims to jurisdiction.